section-engineering-education/engineering-education/content/articles/spring-boot-flyway-migrations/index.md

 ### Project setup
 1. On your browser, open [spring initializr](https://start.spring.io/).
 2. Input the `project name` as `migration` and `group name` as `com.migrations`.
-3. Add `Spring Web`, `Spring Data JPA`, `Flyway migration` and `MySQL Driver` as dependencies.
+3. Add `Spring Web`, `Spring Data JPA`, `Flyway migration`, and `MySQL Driver` as dependencies.
 4. Click `generate` to download the boilerplate project code as a compressed file.
-5. Uncompress the downloaded file and open the project in your favourite code editor.
+5. Uncompress the downloaded file and open the project in your favorite code editor.

 #### Domain
 1. Create a `Student` class and add the code below.